Ilymo/TheFinder/project/README.md

 If the `movie` or `anime` variable is empty, it will render `noresult.html` and display the message **"Sorry but there is no result :("**

-Otherwise, it will render `result.html`, pass in the `movie` or `anime` variable and display them on cards.
+Otherwise, it will render `result.html`, pass in the `movie` or `anime` variable, and display them on cards.

 **For reference research:**
 - Check if `reference` is submitted, also check if `year` and `rate` have been submitted.